ILUVUS/iluvus-backend-api-JIC-4321/README.md

 - Communities can now be set as either public or private.
 - Added a "Request Join" button for private communities.
 - Owners of private communities can now accept/decline join requests.
+- All login passwords are now hashed to increase security.
+-
 ### Bug Fixes

 - Corrected the display of the number of likes/uplifts.